Skip to Main Content

 What Giffords Is Doing

-Giffords is fighting hard to enact policies proven to save laws from gun violence.
-Since the mass shooting at Sandy Hook Elementary in December 2012, we’ve helped pass more than 350 gun laws in 45 states and DC.
+GIFFORDS is fighting hard to enact policies proven to save laws from gun violence.
+Since the mass shooting at Sandy Hook Elementary in December 2012, we’ve helped pass more than 620 gun laws in nearly every state in the nation.
+We also fought for and are helping to ensure the effective implementation of the Bipartisan Safer Communities Act (BSCA), the first piece of federal gun safety legislation in nearly 30 years.

+This marked important progress, but our fight is far from over.
 We’re fighting to close the background check and domestic violence loopholes, pass extreme risk laws in every state, ban large-capacity magazines, and regulate assault weapons.
-And we’re winning: 19 states have passed extreme risk laws, most of them in the aftermath of the tragic shooting in Parkland, Florida.
-In February 2020, the United States House of Representatives passed H.R.
-8, the Bipartisan Background Checks Act, the first piece of gun safety legislation to pass in the House in years.
+And we’re succeeding: 21 states have passed extreme risk laws, most of them in the aftermath of the tragic shooting in Parkland, Florida.

-Mass shootings like Newtown and Parkland outrage Americans and galvanize gun safety supporters, but we must not rely on an endless cascade of high-profile tragedies to yield change.
+Mass shootings like those at Buffalo and Uvalde outrage Americans and galvanize gun safety supporters, but we must not rely on an endless cascade of high-profile tragedies to yield change.
 We must make this change happen ourselves, with the support of courageous leaders unafraid to put the safety of their constituents above gun lobby profits.

 SUPPORT GIFFORDS